Avalenced/DF-Vibe/README.md

 ## Setup

 1. Drop `dfvibe-1.0.0.jar` into `mods/` next to **Fabric API** (Minecraft 1.21.11).
-Don't run stock CodeClient alongside it — DF Vibe already includes it.
+Don't run stock CodeClient alongside it, DF Vibe already includes it.
 2. Have Python installed.
 3. In-game: `/df path auto` sets everything up, then `/df pull <name>` on your plot.